-The redundant, St. Margaret’s Church, Morton-on-the-Hill can be accessed using estate roads.
+The redundant, by prior arrangement St. Margaret’s Church, Morton-on-the-Hill can be accessed using estate roads.
 The adjacent Morton Hall was home to St. Robert Southwell.
 Hung drawn and quartered in 1595, Robert was canonised by Pope Paul VI in 1970.
 A slight detour in the opposite direction takes us to the village of Weston Longville.
 Opposite the church is a pub named after the famous 18th Century diarist Parson Woodforde.

 Past Weston we continue towards Lyng and Elsing.
 At Easthaugh, overlooking the verdant valley, a clump of trees marks the site of a pre-conquest church and convent named after the martyr king, St. Edmund.
 It has a fascinating history.
 A short detour leads through the woods to the mysterious King’s Stone.